loganrudd/exoplanet-classification/README.md

 Exoplanet Classification
 ==============================

-An application of machine learning algorithms to identify exoplanets
+An application of machine learning algorithms to distinguish true exoplanets from false positives based on features such as transit/stellar properties and instrument characteristic parameters.
+Presentation slides available on prezi: https://prezi.com/view/9CwVN6Pa8MrmhdDJGUAH/

 Project Organization
 ------------